RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us022/02.analysis/Readme.md

-# US004 - Add a skill to a collaborator
+# US022 - Add an entry to the Agenda

 ## 2. Analysis